christinto/motomart/avoiding_common_attacks.md

      emit Fee(fee);

      owner.transfer((motorbikeMap[vin].price).sub(fee));
     `

  ### Denial of Service prevention - reduce use of loops and running out of gas limit

- * The contract doesn't avoids any looping behaviour
+ * The contract avoids any looping over arrays behaviour.
- * Avoids recursive calls in the contract
+ * Avoids recursive calls in the contract.
- * Only the owner of the vehicle can change the state of the vehicle to be for sale
+ * Only the owner of the vehicle can change the state of the vehicle to be for sale.
- * Only vehicles with For Sale state can be bought with ETHER by a buyer
+ * Only vehicles with For Sale state can be bought with ETHER by a buyer.

  ### Reduce malicious creator